-The Certificate III in Business program is offered as a subject where students learn what it takes to become a Business Professional.
-Students achieve skills in leadership and organisation, customer service, personal management, teamwork and relationships, business technology and financial literacy - incorporating the delivery of a range of projects and services within their industry work experience, school-based apprenticeship placements and school community.
+Students achieve skills in leadership, innovation and creative thinking, customer service and teamwork, inclusivity and effective communication, WHS and sustainability and business documentation - incorporating the delivery of a range of projects and services within their industry work experience, school-based apprenticeship placements and school community.
 Students will also investigate a range of business opportunities.

 QCE Credits: Successful completion of the Certificate III in Business contributes a maximum of eight (8) credits towards a student's QCE.
 A maximum of eight credits from the same training package can contribute to a QCE.
+Successful completion of the Certificate III in Business may contribute towards a student's Australian Tertiary Admission Rank (ATAR)